CNAG-Biomedical-Informatics/convert-pheno/docs/mapping-steps.md

 === "Match to a different entity"

-    When a variable corresponds to other entities in [Beacon v2 Models](https://github.com/ga4gh-beacon/beacon-v2), it is stored within the `info` term of the [individuals](https://docs.genomebeacons.org/schemas-md/individuals_defaultSchema/) entity.
-For instance, a `PXF` file may contain the [biosamples](https://phenopacket-schema.readthedocs.io/en/latest/phenopacket.html) property, which doesn't find a direct match in the [individuals](https://docs.genomebeacons.org/schemas-md/individuals_defaultSchema/) entity as it corresponds to the [biosamples](https://docs.genomebeacons.org/schemas-md/biosamples_defaultSchema/) entity in Beacon v2 Models.
-To ensure the retention of this information, we place it under `info.phenopacket.biosamples`.
+    When a variable corresponds to a different entity in [Beacon v2 Models](https://github.com/ga4gh-beacon/beacon-v2), `Convert-Pheno` tries to preserve that information without dropping it.
+In the `individuals`-based output path used **before version 0.30**, this often means storing the data inside the `info` term of the [individuals](https://docs.genomebeacons.org/schemas-md/individuals_defaultSchema/) entity.
+For instance, a `PXF` file may contain the [biosamples](https://phenopacket-schema.readthedocs.io/en/latest/phenopacket.html) property, which does not belong to the Beacon [individuals](https://docs.genomebeacons.org/schemas-md/individuals_defaultSchema/) entity but to the Beacon [biosamples](https://docs.genomebeacons.org/schemas-md/biosamples_defaultSchema/) entity.
+In that path, the data are preserved under `info.phenopacket.biosamples`.

+    Starting with **version 0.30**, newer internal bundle-based paths can already expose `biosamples` as a **separate output entity** for `PXF`, while keeping the earlier `individuals` behaviour for backward compatibility.

-    Example extracted from `pxf2bff` [conversion](https://github.com/CNAG-Biomedical-Informatics/convert-pheno/blob/main/t/pxf2bff/out/individuals.json):
+    Example extracted from the `pxf2bff` [conversion](https://github.com/CNAG-Biomedical-Informatics/convert-pheno/blob/main/t/pxf2bff/out/individuals.json), using the `individuals`-based output path kept for backward compatibility:

     ???
 Example "See example"
         ```json